prof-rossetti/intro-to-python/exercises/local-dev-setup/README.md

 > PRIVACY OPTIONS: Many students wish to associate their personal identities with their GitHub accounts, to display a portfolio of programming projects.
 However, if you're concerned about privacy, you have a few options.
 First, consider choosing a GitHub username which is different than your university-issued net identifier.
 Second, avoid uploading any personally-identifiable information to your GitHub profile.
 Third, consider submitting projects via private repositories.

+If successful, when you view this page on GitHub, you should be able to click the buttons on the top-right of the page to "Star" the course repository, and also "Fork" it (i.e. create a copy under your own control).

 ## Text Editor

 The goal is to have access to a text-editing application of choice, which we'll use to create and edit files of Python code (i.e. text files written in the Python Language and ending in the ".py" extension).